SiEPIC/SiEPIC-Tools/README.md

 "<a href="http://mina.ubc.ca/ref_design-and-simulation-sili">Design and simulation of silicon photonic schematics and layouts</a>," Proc.
 SPIE 9891, Silicon Photonics and Photonic Integrated Circuits V, 989114 (May 13, 2016); doi:10.1117/12.2230376.

 ## Download and Installation instructions:
+ - in KLayout v0.25, use Tools | Package Manager, and find SiEPIC-Tools there
- - <a href="https://github.com/lukasc-ubc/SiEPIC_EBeam_PDK/wiki/Installation-instructions">SiEPIC_EBeam_PDK download and installation instructions</a> on the wiki page.
+ - in KLayout v0.24, see <a href="https://github.com/lukasc-ubc/SiEPIC_EBeam_PDK/wiki/Installation-instructions">SiEPIC_EBeam_PDK download and installation instructions</a> on the wiki page.

 ## Objectives: